 Skip to main content

 Fertility levels worldwide have plunged to a historic low.
 Scientists predict that by 2025, almost 10 million couples will struggle to conceive.
 This is a really daunting thought for couples hoping to conceive.
-There are natural ways to boost fertility early on by consuming foods and beverages high in anti-oxidants.
-Along with other lifestyle changes.
+There are natural ways to boost fertility early on by consuming foods and beverages high in anti-oxidants. along with other lifestyle changes.
 Importantly, scientific studies are showing that Rooibos tea may help improve your fertility.

 A global crisis in fertility

-Experts attribute the decline to economic prosperity, urbanisation, and the changing models of family life as leading factors.
+Experts attribute the decline to economic prosperity, urbanization, and the changing models of family life as leading factors.
 Modern-day couples are delaying having children due to increased educational and professional opportunities, wanting to acquire wealth, travel, and explore the world before having children.

 As a result, more women are having their first baby in their late twenties to early thirties.